Versent/saml2aws/README.md

 Default output format [None]:
 ```

-Then your ready to use saml2aws.
+Then you're ready to use saml2aws.

 # Example